 What is a multiple pregnancy?

-If the babies you're carrying are identical, they:
+If the babies you're carrying are identical, the siblings:

-- Are either all boys or all girls.
+- Are all of the same sex, either all boys or all girls.

 - All have the same blood type.

 - Probably will have the same body type and the same colour skin, hair, and eyes.
-But they won't always look exactly the same.
+But they may not look exactly the same.
 They also won't have the same fingerprints.

-If the babies you're carrying are fraternal, they:
+If the babies you're carrying are fraternal, the siblings: